nickzoic/nick.zoic.org/art/lilygo-ttgo-t-watch-2020/index.md

 peripherals and pinouts.

-Starting with the most basic "proof of life", we can see GPIO4 is attached to the vibration motor, so we can pulse that GPIO and see what happens
+Starting with the most basic "proof of life", we can see GPIO4 is attached to the vibration motor, so we can pulse that GPIO and see what happens:

 ```
 import machine